mohammadshaikh77/tasks_mohammad_ML_gdg/README.md

-ML and Research Task Submissions – Mohammad Shaikh Welcome!
+ML and Research Task Submissions

 My name is Mohammad Shaikh.
 I am part of the IT department here in GDG, focusing on Machine Learning and Research.